Anthony Friedkin: Ocean View: The Depiction of Southern California Coastal Lifestyles

+While writing about his own connection to the ocean, Friedkin described the movement of the ocean as appearing artistic and impressive.

 The Gay Essay

 In 1969, when Friedkin was 19, he began to chronicle gay life in Los Angeles and San Francisco, hoping to increase its visibility and gain a better understanding of gay culture there.
 The photo essay was captured in the years of sexual revolution, around the time of the Stonewall riots.
 While taking the portraits in informal settings such as hotels and bars, he often developed close relationships with his subjects.

 In 2014, Friedkin released The Gay Essay, a book containing 75 portraits from the series, published by Yale University Press.
 The publisher announced that the book is intended to be the first of several books containing photos from the series.

 Friedkin began his work on the “Gay Essay,” when he was only nineteen years of age, and set out “to depict [the] struggles, humiliations, and [the] triumphs [of queer culture]".
 Friedkin’s goal was to document what it meant to defy the grain when it is wrong, that is to show the courage it takes to define one’s own freedom and individuality.

 “The Gay Essay” was not shown in America for a long time due to the sensitivity of the images Friedkin produced and a less than receptive society whose mainstream was overwhelmingly homophobic, simply put, but was exhibited in Europe and East Asia and was received well.

 From June 2014 to January 2015, San Francisco's DeYoung Museum exhibited the 75 prints to coincide with the 45th anniversary of the Stonewall riots.
 The exhibit also included materials from the artist's archive that convey the historical context of the work.